riorio805/os232/NOTES/lfsch8s6-26.md

             --mandir=/usr/share/man \
             --with-tclinclude=/usr/include
 make

 make test
 }
 ```
-Expected summary of `make check`
+Expected summary of `make test`
 ```
 all.tcl:	Total	29	Passed	29	Skipped	0	Failed	0
 Sourced 0 Test Files.
 ```
-If this error message appears:
+If a test fails with error message:
 ```
 The system has no more ptys.
 Ask your system administrator to create more
 ```
+Do:
 1. [Exit environment](#80e-exiting-chroot-environment)
 2. [Redo Chapter 7.3](./lfsch7.md#73-preparing-virtual-kernel-file-systems)
 3. [Re-enter chroot](#80s-entering-chroot-environment)

 ### 8.16.2 Install
-Approximate time required: x SBU
 ```bash
 time {
 make install